BEAST-Fitting/beast/docs/install.rst

 ``$ git clone https://github.com/karllark/beast.git``

-This will create a directory named `beast` containing the package contents.
+This will create a directory named 'beast' containing the package contents.
 Type ``ls`` to confirm the BEAST has been downloaded.

 Option 2